1,000+ Opportunities

 34 in return.
 Click these links for quick references on the impact on Kentucky: --> --> The Impact of LSTA Funds Kentucky Public Libraries For Kentucky Public Libraries Kentucky Talking Book Library Library Development Branch State Library Services Branch

-Based on current listing details, eligibility includes: Kentucky public libraries and organizations partnering with libraries for workforce development and digital literacy.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kentucky public libraries and organizations partnering with libraries for workforce development and digital literacy.
+Confirm the full requirements in the official notice before applying.